 How you can help your child after a separation

-Most children will find it hard after their parents separate, but there is a lot you can do to minimise their emotional distress.
-The video below shows how important it is to not expose your child to any disagreements with your ex-partner.
+Most children will find it hard after their parents separate, it is important that you don't involve them in any disagreements you may have.
+The video below shows how important it is to do so:

 You can also help your child by:

-- Plan and agree visits with the parent they don't live with and stick to them
+- Agreeing days/times they will see the parent they don't live with

 This video provides advice how to get on with an ex-partner: